RIVERS

 River Bank: Two sides of a river called River banks.

-Rivers have two banks: Right bank and Left bank.
+Rivers have two banks: Right

-If you stand on a river and face the way the water is flowing, the right will be on your right hand side and left bank will be on your left hand side.
+the right will be on your right hand side and left bank will be on your left

 River bed:

-River Channel: The main way or the path by which river water flow is called the river channel.
-It can be a straight channel like a canal or a meandering channel.
-Channel gives the river its shape.
+flow is called the river channel.
+It can be a straight channel like a canal or

 Courses of Rivers: Rivers have three courses: